 Director of Music | Richard Brain

 Richard has been Director of Music at Christ Church Southgate since February 2013.
-During this time, he has led the choir to sing at some of the UK’s finest cathedrals and abbeys, as well as in Italy.
+During this time, he has led the choir to sing at some of the UK’s finest cathedrals and abbeys, as well as in Italy and The Netherlands.
 Under Richard’s direction, the choir have expanded their repertoire to include liturgical works by the great Renaissance masters as well as perform an exciting series of Baroque and Classical oratorios.
 His responsibilities include directing and training the choir of adults and children for all sung services and concerts, as well as overseeing the administration of the music department.

-Since September 2018, Richard has been Director of Chapel Music at The Peterborough School.
-As a freelance conductor, Richard is Musical Director of Barnet Choral Society, and Bishop’s Stortford Choral Society, with whom he performs a regular concert series throughout the year, and has conducted orchestras including the London Mozart Players, Amadeus Orchestra, Bishop’s Stortford Sinfonia, and Forest Philharmonic, as well as the Baroque ensemble Musica Donum Dei.
-Richard previously volunteered as the Deputy Chair for the RSCM London Area Committee, and still co-directs the annual RSCM London Area Young Voices Festival.
+Away from Christ Church, Richard is Head of Music at The Peterborough School, with responsibilities that include directing the school’s Chapel Choir.
+As a freelance conductor, Richard is Musical Director of Bishop’s Stortford Choral Society, with whom he performs a regular concert series throughout the year, and has conducted orchestras including the London Mozart Players, Amadeus Orchestra, Bishop’s Stortford Sinfonia, and Forest Philharmonic, as well as the Baroque ensemble Musica Donum Dei.

 Notable works conducted include, Bach Mass in B Minor, Christmas Oratorio and St John Passion, Beethoven Mass in C and Fantasia in C for Piano, Chorus and Orchestra, Brahms Academic Festival Overture and Ein deutsches Requiem, Elgar The Dream of Gerontius and The Music Makers, Handel Dixit Dominus and Messiah, Haydn Creation and The Seasons, Mendelssohn Elijah, Mozart Requiem and Mass in C minor, Vaughan Williams A Sea Symphony and Dona Nobis Pacem, Smyth Mass in D, and Walton Belshazzar’s Feast.
 Orchestral works conducted include Haydn Symphony No. 82 “The Bear,” Holst Two Songs without Words, and Vaughan Williams The Lark Ascending.